- Indoor and Outdoor

 Bank Holidays, Tuesday to Sunday 10:00 - 17:30 (last admission 17:00)

 Clarence Esplanade, Eastern Parade, Southsea, Hampshire, PO5 3PA, England

 Southsea Castle has not told us if you can bring a picnic.

 Yes, there is an onsite restaurant.

-Southsea Castle has not told us if they are fully wheelchair friendly.
+No, Southsea Castle is not wheelchair friendly.

 Southsea Castle has not told us if they are dog friendly.